lxjv/concorde/src/posts/pika.md

 ---
 title: My opinions on Pika
-subtitle: from a chronic blog-hopper
+subtitle: Opinions on a new blog platform from a chronic blog-hopper
 date: 2024-01-09
 tags: ["tech", "blogs"]
 ---